-On September 9, 2016, I get a call from John Luke’s daycare that I need to come pick him up because he had spiked a fever of 101.3.
-The school said, that sickness to start to spread throughout the daycare.
-Well what was supposed to be a simple ER run did not end up being that.
-When we got there they ran a few tests and did an x-ray to find out what was wrong.
+On September 9, 2016, I got a call from John Luke’s daycare that I needed to come pick him up because he had spiked a fever of 101.3.
+The school said that a sickness had to started to spread throughout the daycare.
+Well, what was supposed to be a simple ER run did not end up being that.
+When we got there, they ran a few tests and did an x-ray to find out what was wrong.
 We were told it was Pneumonia.
 So with that, they gave us antibiotics and sent us home.
-That following Tuesday he was still not doing better and the antibiotics were not helping.
-I asked my mother take him to his pediatrician, to see if there was anything else going on.
-They barely checked him out and said he would change the antibiotics and if the wheezing did not stop by Thursday to call him and they would run some more test.
+That following Tuesday he was still not doing better, and the antibiotics were not helping.
+I asked my mother to take him to his pediatrician to see if there was anything else going on.
+They barely checked him out and said he would change the antibiotics and if the wheezing did not stop by Thursday to call him and they would run some more tests.
 Well low and behold Thursday came around and my child was worse!
 He screamed that his back was hurting every 30 mins and would sleep all day and that was not like my child.
 I couldn’t even get him to eat, much less drink.

 After a day and a half at PICU, they saw on his x-ray what looked like to be some sort of sack behind his lungs.
 They wanted to puncture his lung to drain the fluid.
 They were a little worried so they decided to transfer us to MUSC Children’s Hospital.
 Let’s just say that was the longest ride ever in an ambulance.
 Once we arrived at the hospital, we had no idea what we were getting into.
 What we thought was going to be a simple surgery to remove some fluid buildup, turned out to be something completely worse.
-After John Luke had received his CT scans later that night we found out he never had pneumonia that it in fact was a tumor that had been growing in his right portion of his lung.
-After they looked at how it was growing they knew it was a cancerous mass.
-Dr. Streck and the hem/onc team set up a surgery date for that following Thursday , which was September 22, 2016.
+After John Luke had received his CT scans later that night, we found out he never had pneumonia and that it in fact was a tumor that had been growing in the right portion of his lung.
+After they looked at how it was growing, they knew it was a cancerous mass.
+Dr. Streck and the hem/onc team set up a surgery date for that following Thursday, which was September 22, 2016.
 The surgery for him was labeled as high risk due to where it was located and how big it was, it was the size of a baseball.
 There were no promises being made that they could get it all in one surgery.
-With the grace of God they managed to do remove 98% of the mass from his lung.
-Unfortunately, the upper portion of John Lukes lung was also removed.
+With the grace of God, they managed to remove 98% of the mass from his lung.
+Unfortunately, the upper portion of John Luke’s lung was also removed.